 and dogs.
 In the Games section you will find great games that will help make conditioning your dog’s Recall fun.

-You can also refer to the Junior Obedience section, which is chock full of info that will
+You can also refer to the Life Skills section, which is chock full of info that will

 help you understand and learn how to condition a great recall in your puppy.
 All this effort will help keep our children and dogs safe.